sabazolfaghari/Basic-Bank-System/README.md

-# Java Console Banking System
+# JBanking System with Java

 This is a simple **console-based banking application** implemented in Java.
 It allows basic bank account management, including account creation, searching, deposits, withdrawals, and balance queries.